batistagroup/calcflow/README.md

 ## Contributing

 Direct, effective contributions are welcome.
 Fork, modify, test, and pull request.
 Adhere to existing quality standards.

+## Related Works

+> How is it different from [QCEngine](https://github.com/MolSSI/QCEngine)?

+- QCEngine requires [QCElemental](https://github.com/MolSSI/QCElemental), a dep that is supposed to give you constants and periodic table, but for some reason requires numpy
+- afaict, it also tries to solve a much more difficult and much less relevant problem - automating execution of QC calculations.
+I don't see how one could anticipate all possible variations in configs of internal clusters.
+Most importantly, I don't see it as a main problem.

+> How is it different from qc suite ([qcio](https://github.com/coltonbh/qcio), [qccodec](https://github.com/coltonbh/qccodec), [qcop](https://github.com/coltonbh/qcop)) by coltonbh?

+honestly, qc suite is great and as of now has greater variety of supported QC software and tasks. unfortunately, as is, qcio depends on numpy and qcio/qccodec (which is a direct alternative to calcflow) seem to be too geared for automation with BigChem, which might be a plus for some, but might be too much for people who don't want/need to change their routine and just need easy input prep and output parsing

 ## License